wathhr/QuickSCSS/BUILDING.md

 QuickSCSS> npm run build       # for a Powercord build

-QuickSCSS> npm run build-bd    # for a BetterDiscord build
+QuickSCSS> npm run build-bd    # for a BetterDiscord build (discord canary recommended)

 QuickSCSS> npm run build-web   # for a web build